Our Future (fund): Ratings

-In 2020, Our Future Foundation took 3rd place in the Forbes ranking of the 20 Best Charity Foundations of the Welthiest Russians.
+In 2020, Our Future Foundation took 3rd place in the Forbes ranking of the 20 Best Charity Foundations of the Wealthiest Russians.
 A year earlier, the fund was in the same rating at the 8th position.
 In 2021, Forbes published the rating for the third time, and the Our Future Foundation took the 6th line in it, gaining 63.8 points out of 100 possible.
 The founder of the foundation, Vagit Alekperov, was awarded the "Philanthropist of the Year" prize for supporting social entrepreneurship.
 In 2022, the Our Future Foundation again took 6th place in the Forbes rating, while the criteria for expert assessments were revised, the fund received the highest ratings in the indicators "strategy and systematic approach of the organization" and "openness of information about activities".

 In 2021, Our Future Foundation was awarded the EVPA Data Transparency Label 2021 (European Venture Philanthropy Association) “for active participation in research”.

 In March 2022, as part of the charitable program to support medical workers and volunteers "Union.
 Assistance" the Our Future Foundation was awarded a diploma "for contribution to solving social problems caused by the coronavirus pandemic".

 In July 2022, the foundation received a diploma from the Donors Forum (association of the largest grant-giving organizations in Russia) for the formation of the ecosystem of social entrepreneurship.

 In December 2022, the Foundation was awarded the "Positive Changes 2022" award from the "Factory of Positive Changes" in the nomination "Development of the practice of implementing the evaluation of social projects" with the wording "For the systematization of methods and programs in the field of assessing the socio-economic efficiency of social enterprises and impact-investors".